deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/bitcoin.md

 - 2 pizza for 10,000 bitcoins which are now worth $100 million
 - A new block is added every 10 minutes
+- Bitcoin has not been premined, meaning that no coins have been mined and/or distributed between the founders before it became available to the public.
+- Bitcoin is deflationary

 ### Wrapped Bitcoin